It’s a really sad state of affairs when…

 It happens because…

-Comedians who are “joke thieves” really don’t know how to quickly and easily develop their own original comedy material.
+Comedians who are “joke thieves” really don’t know how to quickly and effectively develop their own original comedy material.
+It’s that simple.

 And I have to tell you that this condition does not surprise me at all, given the fact that most comedians are stuck trying to write “jokes” the hard way.